HRI-EU/SmileWorkspace/README.md

 from pyAffaction import *
 ```

 Now we can instantiate a simulator.
-The variables allow to configure it in various ways, please refer to the python module's documentation (src/AffAction/python/module.cpp).
+The variables allow to configure it in various ways, please refer to the [python module's documentation](https://github.com/HRI-EU/AffAction/blob/develop/python/module.cpp).

 ```
 sim = LlmSim()